2X-2nd/ReX/documentation/M3_Requirements_and_Design.md

 ## 5. Contributions
 - **[Tianrui Chu]**: Wrote the **Design Specification** section, including defining the system’s architecture, main components, databases, external APIs, and frameworks.
 Designed the **dependencies diagram** to illustrate interactions between microservices and external systems.
 Developed detailed **functional requirement sequence diagrams** using Mermaid to visualize system workflows.
 Spent around 5 hours on this assignment.
 - **[Yichen Li]**: Contributed in Section 2 and 3.
 Draw and design the screen mockup.
 Spent around 4 hours on this assignment.
 - **[Leyang Gao]**: I contributed to the project by helping to conceptualize the core idea of the second-hand marketplace platform, including its operational model and unique warehouse storage feature.
 I also participated in defining the functional and non-functional requirements in the M3 document and assisted in creating the PowerPoint presentation.
+Spent around 12 hours on this assignment.
 - **[Dingxi Yang]**: Contributed on the use case diagram and helped proofread and format the documentation.
 Assisted on polishing PowerPoint presentation.
 Spent around 4 hours on this assignment.